-Junior James Scholars are required to prepare an Honors Completion Plan (HCP) in cooperation with Dr. Jennifer Hardesty (HDFS Honors Coordinator) during their fall semester.
+Junior James Scholars are required to prepare an Honors Completion Plan (HCP) in cooperation with Dr. Jen Hardesty (HDFS Honors Coordinator) during their fall semester.
 The HCP is a roadmap for successfully completing the Honors requirements.
-The HCP is signed by the James Scholar and the HDFS Honors Coordinator and must be submitted to Rob Chappell in 128 Mumford by the second Monday in November of the junior year.
+The HCP is signed by the James Scholar and the HDFS Honors Coordinator and must be submitted to Rob Chappell in 128 Mumford by the third Monday in November of the junior year.
 HCPs may be modified with the HDFS Honors Coordinator’s approval.

 Honors credit may be earned by completing any of the following:

-James Scholars are encouraged to complete their honors credit coursework as early in their academic career as possible to free up more time to devote to their Undergraduate Research Project in their junior and/or senior year.
+James Scholars are encouraged to complete their honors credit coursework as early in their academic career as possible to free up time to devote to their Undergraduate Research Project in their junior and/or senior year.
 For additional information about earning honors credit, see The ACES Honors Handbook.